Summary & Highlights

 A medication management system can bring peace of mind and even prove to be a lifesaver.
 Some patients who miss doses attempt to compensate by taking more prescription medication than they should, which can lead to catastrophic results.

 Thankfully, automatic pill dispensers have become more commonplace, equipped with new technology to send multiple daily reminders, prevent overdosing, and help caregivers monitor their patients.

 In this review, we offered our top picks for pill dispensers for dementia.
 Many options are available on the market, but I want to help you save time by creating a shortlist of products designed to meet different purposes.

 As you can see, automatic pill dispensers for elderly with dementia come in all shapes and sizes.
 Not all of them are created equal, so you need to be prudent when it comes to choosing the right device for your particular needs.

-Most of the medication management solutions these days use advanced technologies to guarantee that users never miss doses.
+Most medication management solutions use advanced technologies to guarantee that users never miss doses.
 At the same time, they can also offer systems that prevent overdosing.

-For caregivers, it’s essential to consider the connectivity of the device and how it sends notifications so you can rest easy knowing that you’ll be reminded in case your patient misses a dose.
+For caregivers, it’s essential to consider the device’s connectivity and how it sends notifications so you can rest easy knowing that you’ll be reminded in case your patient misses a dose.